Do you want to stop being manipulated by your mom and dad? Here are five tips on coping with parents who want to control you.

 Here’s a surprising twist on living with controlling parents:

 “Giving up hope is one of the healthiest, most life-affirming things you could do for yourself,” writes Dr Laura Schlessinger in Bad Childhood – Good Life: How to Blossom and Thrive in Spite of an Unhappy Childhood.
-“If, of course, you follow my two-step plan: accept, and don’t pout.”
+“If, of course, you accept, and don’t pout.”

 At first, “giving up hope” sounds negative and depressing — but after you read my explanation below, you may feel differently.
 Read Emotional Blackmail: When the People in Your Life Use Fear, Obligation, and Guilt to Manipulate You to learn how to give up up in healthy, positive ways.